- Safety, Accident Prevention, and Environmental Preservation

 - Initiatives to Prevent Air and Water Pollution

-Fiscal 2019 CSR Activity Report- Safety, Accident Prevention, and Environmental Preservation
+CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Initiatives to Prevent Air and Water Pollution

-Toray Group implements ongoing initiatives at production sites to reduce sulfur oxide (SOx) emissions by installing desulfurization equipment and switching to cleaner fuels, and reduce chemical oxygen demand (COD) by expanding wastewater treatment facilities.
+Toray Group works continuously on environmental conservation measures at its production sites.
+Ongoing initiatives that it will continue include reducing sulfur oxide (SOx) emissions by installing desulfurization equipment and switching to cleaner fuels, and reducing biochemical oxygen demand (BOD) and chemical oxygen demand (COD) through stable operation and expansion of wastewater treatment facilities.

 Air Emission Management